-UNCITRAL Arbitration Rules means the Arbitration Rules of the United Nations Commission on International Trade Law, as adopted by the United Nations General Assembly on 15 December 1976; and
+UNCITRAL Arbitration Rules means the Arbitration Rules of the United Nations Commission on International Trade Law, as adopted by the United Nations General Assembly on December 15, 1976; and

-WTO Agreement means the Marrakesh Agreement Establishing the World Trade Organization done at Marrakesh on 15 April 1994.
+WTO Agreement means the Marrakesh Agreement Establishing the World Trade Organization done at Marrakesh on April 15, 1994.

-ARTICLE 2 APPLICABILITY OF AGREEMENT
+ARTICLE 2 SCOPE OF THE AGREEMENT

-- 1. Each Party shall admit the entry of investments made by investors of the other Party pursuant to its applicable laws and regulations. - 2.
-The provisions in this Agreement shall apply to all investments made by investors of one Party in the territory of the other Party, whether made before or after the entry into force of this Agreement, but shall not apply to claims arising out of events which occurred, or claims which had been raised, prior to the entry into force of this Agreement. - 3.
-This Agreement shall not apply to: - (a) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance, or to any conditions attached to the receipt or continued receipt of such subsidies or grants, whether or not such subsidies or grants are offered exclusively to investors of the Party or investments of investors of the Party; and - (b) matters of taxation in the territory of either Party, which shall, except as set out in Article 29, be governed by any tax treaty between the two Parties and the domestic laws of each Party.
+- 1. Each Party shall, as far as possible, encourage and create favorable conditions for investors of the other Party to make investments in its territory, and admit such investments in accordance with its applicable laws and regulations. - 2.
+The provisions of this Agreement shall apply to all investments made by investors of a Party in the territory of the other Party, whether made before or after the entry into force of this Agreement, but shall not apply to claims arising out of events which occurred, or claims which had been raised, prior to the entry into force of this Agreement. - 3.
+This Agreement shall not apply to: - (a) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance, or to any conditions attached to the receipt or continued receipt of such subsidies or grants, whether or not such subsidies or grants are offered exclusively to investors of the Party or investments of investors of the Party; and - (b) matters of taxation in the territory of either Party, which shall be governed by any tax treaty between the Parties and the domestic laws of each Party.